isovector/sandymaguire.me/site/posts/2019-11-12-making-and-spending-money.markdown

 to make the mortgage payment gets in the way of a lot of preparation to make money.

-Out of all my professional engineering friends, I'm probably the poorest of all of them, likely by a factor of Sx or more.
+Out of all my professional engineering friends, I'm probably the poorest of all of them, likely by a factor of 5x or more.
 But I haven't worked a job in two years.
 I travel all around the world on a whim, and spend month at a time living on tropical islands and doing scuba everyday.
-Amazingly, despite this, my bank account has the rare number it shored the day I quit working.
+Amazingly, despite this, my bank account has the same number it showed the day I quit working.

 I don't live off the interest or any "safe" strategy like that --- I just have lots of time and energy to create.
 And that's the kind of stuff that people find valuable and are willing to pay me for.
 Is it a lot of money?
 No, it works out to about minimum wage, but that pays for rent, food, travel, and diving vacations.
+Crucially, it's not a minimum wage that I need to spend 40 hours a week earning.

-Meanwhile, every time I go to visit my professional friends, I'm struck by just how miserable they are.
+Meanwhile, every time I go to visit my professional friends, I'm struck by *just how miserable* they are.
 And what's worse is they don't even notice it --- not even after breaking into tears at the mall food court.
 But this is a choice that they are making, every day.
 It's the safe path that I inherited from my upper-middle class upbringing, and likely they from theirs.
 But all you need to do is pay rent and food.
 Literally all the rest is non-essential bonus stuff.

 Find a way to take care of that part, and then spend a lot of time thinking about what you want your life to look like.
 How much money do you need to make that